Search on for suspect after Florida police captain shot

 He was airlifted to Orlando Regional Medical Center and is in stable condition.
 His wife was with him.

-Authorities said they’re looking for Jayson Colvin and described him as armed and dangerous with a lengthy rap sheet.
+Brown said they’re looking for 38-year-old Jayson Colvin of Altoona and described him as armed and dangerous with a lengthy rap sheet.
 Three other agencies joined in the search for Colvin.

 The Orlando Sentinel reported that Winheim was in uniform but wasn’t wearing a body camera and didn’t have a dashcam in his patrol car.